JiananDing0/MIT_6.828/lab1/Exercise9.md

 ## Exercise 9
-According to ```kern/entry.S```. which is the very first chunk of code reached by our program when kernel is first loaded, the program first do a bunch of things.
+Before we start, I will first go through the overall logic on how is the code compiles.
+According to ```kern/entry.S```. which is the very first file reached by our program when our kernel is loaded, the program first do a bunch of things.
 At the end of this file, it calls the function ```i386_init``` located in file ```kern/init.c```.

-It obvious that C-code is more readable in comparison to assembly code, so we first take a look at this file.
+We first take a look at the C file.
 ```
 void
 i386_init(void)